port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/github/github.md

 :::info Important
 When **using Port's UI**, the specified configuration will override any `port-app-config.yml` file in your GitHub repository/ies.
 :::

-Port integrations use a [YAML mapping block](/build-your-software-catalog/customize-integrations/configure-mapping#configuration-structure) to ingest data from the third-party api into Port.

-The mapping makes use of the [JQ JSON processor](https://stedolan.github.io/jq/manual/) to select, modify, concatenate, transform and perform other operations on existing fields and values from the integration API.

 ## Capabilities